-Vehicles must now pass an emissions test or otherwise comply with the Illinois Vehicle Emissions Inspection Law of 2005 (625 ILCS 5/13C) (“Inspection Law”) before the vehicle’ registration (license plates) can be renewed.
-Previously, the program was enforced through the suspension of drivers’ licenses and vehicles' registration.
+Vehicles must pass an emissions test or otherwise comply with the Illinois Vehicle Emissions Inspection Law of 2005 (625 ILCS 5/13C) (“Inspection Law”) before the vehicle’ registration (license plates) can be renewed.

-The Secretary of State’ office will now include a statement on vehicle registration renewal notices as to whether compliance with the Inspection Law is required before a vehicle's registration can be renewed.
+The Secretary of State’s office does send paperless License Plate Renewal Notices via email to individuals who register at https://www.ilsos.gov/greenmail.
+Electronic notices do include a statement as to whether compliance with the Vehicle Emissions Inspection Law is required before a vehicle's registration can be renewed.

 If you have any questions, please call the Illinois EPA at (847) 758-3400 or (800) 635-2380.

-We urge you to have your vehicle tested as soon as possible after receiving the test notice to allow sufficient time to test the vehicle, and when necessary, perform repairs.
+Illinois EPA urges motorists to have their vehicles tested several weeks prior to the license plate expiration to allow sufficient time to test the vehicle, and when necessary, perform repairs.

 The Illinois Secretary of State has an online tool to determine whether a vehicle is due for emissions testing.

-No, a record of the compliance is automatically recorded on the Illinois EPA database and transmitted to the Secretary of State.
+No, the test event is automatically recorded on the Illinois EPA database and transmitted to the Secretary of State.

 If you have any other questions, please visit the Customer Service Representative at any of the vehicle emissions testing stations, call the Illinois EPA at 800-635-2380, or check this website for updates.